memgraph/docs/gqlalchemy/how-to-guides/networkx.md

 ### Graph creation

 By default, the node does not have a label and the relationship is of type `TO`.
 The identification number of the NetworkX node translates to the property `id` in the Memgraph node.
 If additional properties are defined in the dictionary of a node, they will be translated to node properties in Memgraph.
-Be careful with the keywords `labels` and `type` in the properties dictionary.
+Be careful with the keywords `labels` and `type` in the properties' dictionary.
 Those are reserved for node label and relationship type definition.
 The following code will create a graph with nodes that have the property `id` of values 1, 2 and 3.
 Only node with `id` 1 has label `First`.
 Other nodes are not labeled.

 ```python
 graph.add_nodes_from([(1, {"labels": "First"}), 2, 3])